 - 13.7% in the expectant management oxytocin group

 - 13.7% in the induction with prostaglandin group

 - 15.2% in the expectant management with prostaglandin group

-Among women who had given birth before, the Cesarean rates were:
+Among people who had given birth before, Cesarean rates were:

 - 4.3% in the induction with oxytocin group